Aryaman22102002/go2-convex-mpc/README.md

 ### Why Joint-Only EOM

 The floating base rows of the EOM contain no $\tau$ (no motors on the floating base), so they are purely constraints on $f$.
-Combined with the friction pyramid constraints also on $f$, these two sets of constraints frequently conflict -- the forces required to satisfy floating base dynamics can violate the friction cone.
+Combined with the friction pyramid constraints also on $f$, these two sets of constraints frequently conflict: the forces required to satisfy floating base dynamics can violate the friction cone.
 Dropping the floating base rows resolves the infeasibility while remaining physically correct, since the MPC already enforces centroidal dynamics through its own QP.

 ### Contact Schedule